 Olive wood (Olea europaea) with stainless steel and epoxy inlays.

 14 lbs.
 25” × 18” × 3”

-An organically bent span of olive wood is corrupted by the intrusion of a machined steel block.
-The steel represents the ignorance of tyranny: rigid, indifferent, cruel, and certain of its right to enter, occupy, and define the living structure around it.
-It does not negotiate with the wood’s grain; it attempts to override it.
+Organic Resistance I stages a confrontation between living form and imposed authority.
+An organically bent span of olive wood is interrupted by the intrusion of a machined steel block.
+The steel stands for the ignorance of tyranny: rigid, indifferent, cruel, and convinced of its right to enter, occupy, and define the living structure around it.
+It does not respond to the wood’s grain or internal logic; it attempts to override them.

 The wood answers with refusal.
-Its fibers compress, shift, and continue around the imposed geometry.
-This persistence reflects the quieter mechanics of democratic survival: institutions that hold through strain, individuals who refuse complicity, and communities that resist the demand to align themselves with power simply because it insists.
+Its fibers compress, shift, and continue around the imposed geometry rather than surrender to it.
+In that persistence, the work evokes the quieter mechanics of democratic survival: institutions that endure under strain, individuals who reject complicity, and communities that resist the demand to align themselves with power merely because power insists.

+Olive wood (Olea europaea) with stainless steel and epoxy inlays.